How We Got Started and Eventually Became the UK’s Top Mediums

 Susie knows now that the woman she saw was a complete charlatan.
 “She would listen carefully to what I gave away and feed it back to me later in the consultation.
-For example I mentioned that I lived in the countryside.
+For example, I mentioned that I lived in the countryside.
 Ten minutes later she told me that there were horses near where I lived and I should drive a Land Rover.
-She fished for information and then started predicting the most frightening things that were to happen: I’d lose my job, husband, home, money, health you name it I’d be loosing it.
+She fished for information and then started predicting the most frightening things that were to happen: I’d lose my job, husband, home, money, my health you name it I’d be losing it.
 ‘I’d like to tell you something positive my dear but I can’t’ said the seer.”

 Angrily Susie’s friend destroyed the tape in front of her

 “But despite this bad encounter I still wanted to see a psychic and Liz recommended Craig.
 He had seen many of her friends.

 “Craig explained that he wanted first to communicate with the spirit world and ask them about my life.
 He started telling me about my mother who had died a few years ago.
 He said how she hadn’t changed much and even though money was not important where she was she still worried about it as she was penniless when she died.
 He told me when she died, how she died, named names and what she was like as a person.
 Mum laughed about Dad- how he lived on sandwiches, refused to budge from the house and told me lots of stories of things that happened in my life.
 These were absolutely correct and no one in a million years could guess the facts but also they are very personal to me and I would rather keep them to myself.
 Suffice it is to say, I knew by now that some, but not all, psychics are true.”